Reviews You Can Rely On

 Regardless of where you plan on walking, this list of top performers will have you covered.
 We understand how intimidating it can be to choose just one pair of walking shoes, so we are happy to share our knowledge of the best.
 Whether you're set on ultimate comfort or trying out a new pair of zero-drops, we hope we've made it a breeze to choose your new pair of walking shoes.

 Are you looking for other ways to stay active?
-We've tested the top exercise equipment, including the best dumbbells and best yoga mats.
-Keep moving from the comfort of your home, even on rainy days, with the best treadmill or exercise bike.
-And if you need a great pair of socks, check out our sock review to see our favorites.
+We've tested the top exercise equipment, including dumbbells and yoga mats.
+Keep moving from the comfort of your home, even on rainy days, with a treadmill or exercise bike.

 Nathaniel Bailey, Trish Matheny, Ally Arcuri, Rebecca Glades, and Matthew Richardson